gilbertfrancois/ender3_flash_instructions/README.md

 The ISP programmer (USB ISP v2) that was included in the package, did not work on my computer with avrdude.
 In [this video](https://www.youtube.com/watch?v=Hi7uPYJ_q-U), the author tells that it is because it is a clone programmer and incompatible with avrdude.

-I used a Bus Pirate V3.6 for AVR programming.
+I used a [Bus Pirate V3.6](http://dangerousprototypes.com/docs/Bus_Pirate) for AVR programming.
 Make sure you choose your ISP with the `avrdude -c` option if you use another programmer.
 All avrdude options can be found in [2].
+I choose not to install a boot loader, to have more space for the firmware and being able to add more features